okiave/100-days-of-code/log.md

 ---

+### Day 12: Enero 12, Tuesday

+**__Progress__**: Started hand coding the main parts of a parallax tribute page for [Alistair Cockburn](https://github.com/okiave/100-days-of-code/blob/master/projects/paralax/index.html).

+**__Reflections__**: This is not easy.
+I feel like my current skill level and sense of aesthetic have a massive gap.
+I'm proud that I'm choosing not to copy/past this tribute page from another template.
+I really do want to understand how the bootstrap build upon each other.
+I've also gotta figure out my game plan for weekly goals on this #100daysofcodejourey.
+I can't run a household and make this my full-time because who else is gonna bring in the revenue for next month?
+Freelancing dadlife sucks but its the reality I'm embracing.
+My disappointment with how little progress I've made this week has to do with forgetting I can be over the top with ambition and drive.

+**__Learned__**:

+1. bootstrap dependecies

+    After researching a number of approaches to parallax, I've settled on working with the core [codebase of bootstrap](https://github.com/okiave/bootstrap) and have since cloned it to my local machine for future use.
+As small as this sounds I can't explain how much more efficient is to now just pull new updates for the framework.

+2. addressing all users of parallax

+	As I explored the web for various projects in parallax it was cool to fine [this one](http://pixelcog.github.io/parallax.js/) that was comprehensive and documented with info on how to address devices that won't render the effect.

+**__Tweaks__**:

+* Must get more than 5 hours of sleep.
+I feel drunk running on anything less than that.

+* Generating leads for revenue must be a priority.

+* Simple yummy meal planning for next week.

+---

 ### Day 9: Enero 9, Tuesday

 **__Progress__**: After completing the last three challenges of JQuery I'm starting my [first project](https://github.com/okiave/100-days-of-code/blob/master/projects/tribute-page.html) which is to build a tribute page using codepen on Alistair Cockburn.